Jasonblalack/zyngapoker/Installation-using-binary-packages.md

 ## Installing the Windows Package

 1. download and unzip
-2. run `activate.bat` which sets the correct paths
+2. run `activate.bat` which sets the correct paths for the active console session
-3. restart terminal and type `jasy` to verify it worked
+3. type `jasy` to verify it worked